 A campfire is an amazing resource – it can warm you, cook your food, dry your clothes and allow you to relax after a long day of hiking.
 But if you can’t start a fire because the available kindling is damp, life can be miserable.
 If campfires are allowed where you’re camping, increase your odds by carrying some fire starter sticks or a fire starter steel striker kit.
 You can also make a DIY version by soaking cotton balls or cotton pads in Vaseline or another form of petroleum jelly and carrying them in a sealable plastic bag.
 If you get into a bind without those items, tightly wound toilet paper or tortilla chips can also work as kindling in a pinch.
 Oh, be sure always carry a cigarette lighter or waterproof, strike-anywhere matches.

 Baby wipes are one of those products that can be applied for more than its intended use.
 When you’re in the outdoors, you always get a little dirty and never really have the opportunity to get fully clean.
 Taking a packet of baby wipes can offer a quick freshen-up before you call it a night by helping you remove the layer of dust and grime you collected during the day.
-Yes, they’re a luxury item and can add extra weight to your pack, but you can reduce the packaging and weight carrying only two for each day you’ll be camping in a sealable plastic bag.
+Yes, they’re a luxury item and can add extra weight to your daypack, but you can reduce the packaging and weight carrying only two for each day you’ll be camping in a sealable plastic bag.

-11. Create your own lantern
+Backpacking hacks: create your own lantern

-12. Keep your sleeping bag warm at night
+Backpacking hacks: keep your sleeping bag warm at night

 On cold nights, boil some water just before you bed down for the night, then pour it into a water bottle and put it in your sleeping bag when you’re ready to sleep.
 To prevent it from burning your skin, stuff it in a sock or wrap it with a bandana.
-The heat from the bottle warm you up and the inside of your bag after you zip up and seal yourself off the from the cold evening air.
+The heat from the bottle will warm you and the inside of your bag up after you zip and seal yourself off the from the cold evening air.
 The bottle will eventually cool off, but by then your own body heat will keep your bag toasty warm.
 And, even in the morning, you’ll have pre-boiled water, ready to drink.

 Brian is an award-winning journalist, photographer and podcaster who has written for Runner’s World, The Times, Outside, Men’s Journal, Trail Runner, Triathlete and Red Bulletin.
 He's also the author of several books, including Kicksology: The Hype, Science, Culture and Cool of Running Shoes.
 He lives in Boulder, Colorado, and loves to run, bike, hike, camp, ski and climb mountains.
 He has wear-tested more than 1,500 pairs of running shoes, completed four Ironman triathlons, as well as numerous marathons and ultra-distance running races.